H-N-Minh/NN-QuickXplain/DecisionTree/README.md

 can try different settings and let it runs, choose around <10 configurations for fast training, ~50 for medium, >100 for long training which can takes hours. doesnt matter how many models we train, only the 3 best will be stored. this is however only evaluated as best by using the 3 above metrics. for more precise evalutaion must use Evaluation Phase which tests the model performance with QuickXplain

 in the model folder, the metric "total sample" means the number of samples used to make the evaluation of the model, i.e all other metrics are archived using these samples.

+faster_performance_percentage: 20% means new model is 20% faster than no model, aka runtime of no model is 1.2 times the runtime of new model, aka if old model needs 100% time, new model needs (1/1.2)= 83% time.
+So 20% faster does not mean 20% less time , aka faster performance is not equivalent to % of less time, but instead it compare the speed
+CC_less_percentage: 20% means if no model needs 100CC, new model needs 80.